-This may sound counterintuitive, but medical experts agree that if you have aching knees then sitting on the sidelines may not be the best answer for you.
-Getting out and exercising may be the best way to get rid of the pain.
+It may sound counterintuitive, but medical experts agree that sitting on the sidelines might not be the answer to relieving your aching knees.
+Getting out and exercising may be the best way to get rid of your knee pain.

-- Sit with your back against a wall and your legs at a 45 to 50-degree angle.
-Dr. Mehta doesn’t encourage going to a 90 degree angle because this can put too much pressure on your kneecaps and cause knee pain.
+- Slide your back down the wall and bend your legs at a 45 to 50-degree angle while keeping your core engaged.
+Avoid sliding down too far.
+It can put pressure on your kneecaps and cause knee pain.

 - Sit and hold this position for 1 minute, then rest and repeat.

 - Bend the knees and lower down into a squat position.
-You should work to maintain a tall spine and proud chest as you lower down.
+You should work to maintain a tall spine and proud chest.

-- When lifting your leg, bend the knee at about a 45-degree angle.
+- Lift your leg off the floor in front of you and bend the knee at about a 45-degree angle.

 - Straighten the leg in front of you and bend back to the starting position.

-- Do 10 repetitions of these then rest and repeat.
+- Do 10 repetitions on each leg, then rest and repeat.

-- Lay on your back with your hand by your sides.
+- Lie on your back with your hand by your sides.

-- Lift both legs 6 inches off of the ground, making sure to keep your legs straight.
+- Lift both legs 6 inches off the ground, keeping your legs straight.

 - Hold this position for 20 seconds, then rest and repeat.

-- Lay on your back with one leg straight out and the other bent at the knee with the foot pressed flat against the ground.
+- Lie on your back with one leg straight out, and the other bent at the knee with the foot pressed flat against the ground.

-- Contract your quadricep on the straight leg and raise approximately 8 inches off of the ground.
+- Contract your quadriceps on the straight leg and raise approximately 8 inches off the ground.